allisonlarson/todo-vim/README.md

 Major TODOs must be surrounded by newlines for sorting to work.
 Sorting subtasks is not supported, but will be syntax highlighted.

+## Finishing

+`<localleader>x` will replace the current priority level with an x, marking it complete.
+This can be done from any of the sublines to update the major lined todo.

 ## Help

 To install help, run `:helptags ~/.vim/doc` after copying files.
 Then access help with `:h todo.txt`